 At Arnold & Itkin LLP, our Chesapeake Energy accident lawyers hold oil and gas companies accountable for their misconduct and negligence.
 We've represented hundreds of employees against their employers, holding these large corporations liable for medical costs, lost wages, and other financial losses.
 If you were injured in a Chesapeake Energy accident, speak with us as soon as possible to learn your legal and financial options.

 Call (888) 493-1629 today to get your free consultation.

 Oil Well Explosion & Fire in Burleson County

-In January 2020, a Chesapeake Energy well in Burleson County had a blowout that killed one contractor and injured three workers.
+In January 2020, a Chesapeake Energy well in Burleson County had a blowout that killed three workers.
 The three injured workers were flown by helicopter to hospitals in Houston and Austin from the well-site, which is east of Deanville.
 The fire burned well into the night.
 Later, in February 2022, an oil tank exploded in that same county near Somerville.
 A piece of the tank blew upward and onto the road, struck by an oncoming driver.

 Oil well explosions often leave workers with lifelong trauma and injuries.
 Some claim numerous workers' lives.

 While oil and gas exploration is naturally dangerous, employers are still obligated by law to protect their employees from the risks and hazards of the workplace.
 In our experience, incidents like this are rarely freak accidents.
 They're usually the result of red flags being ignored, maintenance being delayed, and prolonged understaffing.
 On some level, many employers are responsible for workplace disasters, whether it was due to poor practices or poor equipment.

 A History of Alleged Fraud & Misconduct at Chesapeake